Duncan of Jordanstone College of Art & Design: History

 The college was renamed Duncan of Jordonstone College of Art in 1961 but did not become entirely independent of the Institute of Technology (now the University of Abertay) until 1975.
 By that time it has expanded into a new building next door (now called the Matthew Building, designed by Baxter Clark & Paul).
 The college remained independent until 1994 when it became part of the University of Dundee.
 Over time Duncan of Jordanstone has built up strong academic links with other disciplines in the university, manifested in joint programmes such as Medical Art, Forensic Art and Art & Humanities.

 Structure

-DJCAD is a school within the University of Dundee and is led by current Dean, Professor Anita Taylor.
+DJCAD is a school within the University of Dundee and is led by current dean, Professor Anita Taylor.
 DJCAD is structured around Undergraduate, Postgraduate and Research portfolios rather than the more traditional disciplinary departmental approach.
 The school is located within the Crawford and Matthew buildings, with part of the Matthew building shared with the separate Architecture department.

+Courses offered at DJCAD

+There are a range of courses at the College of Art and Design.
+The university offers bachelors, masters and PhD levels.
+Bachelors are typically four years, the standard in Scotland, with the exception of Architecture.